xmonader/info_foundation/docs/circles/ThreeFold_Token_Promotion.md

 ## goals

-- To promote the sale of 3$ million of ThreeFold Tokens by end 2018.
+- To promote the sale of 5$ million of ThreeFold Tokens by end 2018.
 - To complete update of Token Website 1.0 to intergrate with the all of the Foundation site.
 - To host serveral global events (Dubai (Done), London, Vienna, Lugano, Turkey, Los Angeles, Ibiza)
 - To have 5 companies adopt the ThreeFold Token before the end of 2018 CityApp - (https://ourcityapps.com/)

 ## strategy

-...
+- To involve our ambassadors to reachout to thier personal network inorder to promote our goals with a priority to assist in the sale of 5$ million of ThreeFold tokens.
+- To have two exchanges online before end of July 2018 in order to provide a buy/sell market place.
+- To have an easy step by step guide and easy to use website (tftokens.com) to onboard new token sales.
+- To have a dedciated tool set of token related videos, presentations and wallets to facilitate onboarding.
+- Build a dedicated team of business development ambassadors to focus on multiple verticles (digital, events, family offices, investors, funds and community network)

 ## timing

-CHANGE: TODO:*1
 - June-Dec 2018
-   - Sale of ThreeFold Tokens (June - August 350K / month - September-Dec 500K/ month)
+   - Sale of ThreeFold Tokens (June - Dec $750K)
-   - Token Website 1.0 by end June 2018
+   - Token Website 1.0 by end June 2018, 1.1 end of August)
-   - Events - London June, Vienna June, Lugano June, Turkey June, Los Angeles July, Ibiza Aug)
+   - Events London June, Vienna June, Lugano June, Turkey June, Los Angeles July, Ibiza Aug)
-   - 5 companies adopt the ThreeFold Tokens before end of 2018.
-(1/5)
+   - 10 companies to adopt the ThreeFold Tokens before end of 2018.
+(1/10)

 ## contributors